Stuycs-K/finalprojectapcs-4-chen-vincent-seto-jessica/README.md

 - :white_check_mark: Powerups!
 Clear powerup blocks to get special powerups
   - :white_check_mark: Freezing of the game (snowflake blocks): (Stops automatic dropping so YOU can control where the piece goes for 3 seconds)
   - :white_check_mark: Score bonus (star blocks): Multiplies your score by 3x for 5 seconds
-  -  :white_check_mark: Added opportunities to swap out a piece
+  -  :white_check_mark: Added opportunities to stash a piece
-- :white_check_mark: Ability to swap out a piece you don't like for another one.
+- :white_check_mark: Ability to "stash" a piece that you don't like.
+Stashing will either swap the current piece with the stashed piece, or put current piece in stash and spawn a new piece.
+Pieces will always appear at the top of the screen.
 - :white_check_mark: A clearRow that isn't bugged